-Ingrown toenails can sometimes be managed on your own, but here at Podiatry Associates in Baltimore, we always recommend medical attention, especially since an infection may occur in the toenail.
-If you detect any signs of ingrown toenail infection like pain, swelling, irritation, abscess, redness, you should immediately consult a foot doctor or podiatrist.
+An ingrown toenail can sometimes be managed on your own, but here at Podiatry Associates in Baltimore, we always recommend medical attention, especially since an infection may occur in the toenail.
+If you detect any signs of an ingrown toenail infection like pain, swelling, irritation, abscess, redness, you should immediately go to see a foot doctor or podiatrist.
 Ingrown nail surgery can be provided by any one of our podiatrists.
 If you find any signs of infection, you should take care to seek immediate medical attention.

 What happens if you leave an ingrown toenail alone?

 If the infected ingrown toenail is left unaddressed, then it can cause further infection and pain.
 The infection can spread to the underlying area and may lead to bone infection which is very serious.
 So, if infection occurs in ingrown toenail, it should not be left untreated otherwise serious complications can occur.
 It can be very painful and debilitating.

 An infected toenail may feel warm to touch, and in some cases an abscess may be present which can cause fever symptoms.
 The infected ingrown toenail causes severe pain and discomfort accompanied with bleeding, swelling, throbbing, and redness around the area.

 If you have diabetes or peripheral arterial disease, you need to be more vigilant, otherwise you can have very serious complications.

 Ingrown toenail removal surgery can be performed to relieve the patient of pain and other discomfort.

 How does a doctor fix an ingrown toenail?